 Which which is Which?

 For some reason, as many times as I have read this short story, I still confuse the names to the characters and what their job title/mission is.
 This was a little the same when I first read Nightflyers.
-I find that it is important to pay attention to who with what job dies when, why and how.
+I find that it is important to pay attention to who dies, what job they had at the time of death, as well as the final why’s and how.
 There are major similarities to this formula that GRRM uses across all of his Martinworld literature.
 Therefore, I am providing you with a character list:

 Blatt and Ryerson (geologist), died in a flyer crash eight months before the start of the story.
 The flyer crashed after it was knocked to bits by swampbats, a creature not unlike the shrieking wraiths/dragon-types seen in the GRRM stories.